dfsp-spirit/wal/README.md

 ## About

 The WAL file format is an old format for storing indexed bitmap images, used as textures in idtech1 and idtech2 games.
-Note that whe WAL textures are stored inside Quake pak file archives (`pakn.pak`), so you will not see any WAL files in your Quake 2 directory unless you extracted them for mapping or modding.
+A single WAL file contains four [mipmaps](https://en.wikipedia.org/wiki/Mipmap) of the same image.
 WAL format files are indexed but do **not** contain the palette needed to reconstruct the image.
 You can use your own palette, or use the Q1 or Q2 palettes that come with this package.

+Note that whe WAL textures are stored inside Quake pak file archives (`pak0.pak`), so you will not see any WAL files in your Quake 2 directory unless you extracted them for mapping or modding.

 ## Installation